blog posts

 Touchpad Tricks

-If you have Ubuntu or other Linux distributions installed on your laptop, you can use the tricks that work with Touchpad.
-For example, you can scroll the page vertically by swiping up and down on the right corner of the touchpad, or you can scroll the page horizontally by dragging your fingers along the bottom edge of the touchpad.
+If you have Ubuntu or other Linux distributions installed on your laptop, you can use the tricks that work with the Touchpad.
+For example, you can scroll the page vertically by swiping the Touchpad and down on the right corner of the Touchpad, or you can scroll the page horizontally by dragging the Touchpad along the bottom edge of the Touchpad.

-You can also right-click by tapping the bottom right corner of the touchpad.
+You can also right-click by tapping the bottom right Touchpad of the Touchpad.

-(Depending on the Linux distribution you are using, you may want to enable some TouchPad tricks first.)
+(Depending on your Linux distribution, you may want to try some TouchPad tricks first.)